Forecasting Forex -The Technical Approach

 (ii) Bar Charts

 Bar charts plot currency movement using bars.
 Each bar represents the price behavior over a single time period.
 That means that in 1-minute charts, each bar represents 1 minute, in 1-hour charts, each bar represents 1-hour and so long.
-Each single bar contains 4 prices:
+Every single bar contains 4 prices:

 □ Open Price (price as the period is starting)